gurditsingh/hydeout/_posts/test.md

 ## Handling state in Stream-Stream join
 As we know to join two streams together, the event from both the streams will be stored in the state store.

-**The challenge**  The size of the state will continue to increase indefinitely with events from both the streams.
+**The challenge**  The size of the state will continue to increase infinitely with events from both the streams.
 This increases the micro batch processing time and can cause memory issues.

+### How to Limit the state

+ 1. Watermarking

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxMzkwODk1MCwtMTk0NDY3NzQ0MCwxNj
+eyJoaXN0b3J5IjpbMTM2NTU5NDA2MSwtMTk0NDY3NzQ0MCwxNj
 cyODgzNzMxLC03NDU1ODQ3MTMsLTY0NzI5OTY3OCw0MDgyMDM0
 ODYsLTE5NDg0NTM5NjUsNjYzNTM0ODY4LDM2MDQ4MDY4MCwxMD
 E4MTAwMjEzLDE1NjI3NzU1NjcsNTQ1MTE2MzIzLDE2OTMzODk2